-The combined UK Agriculture GHG and Ammonia emission model was used to compile the 1990-2019 ammonia emission inventory for UK agriculture, ensuring consistency of approach in terms of nitrogen flows and transformations for both the ammonia and GHG emission estimates.
-Year-specific livestock numbers and crop areas were included for 2019, together with information on fertiliser N use for 2019 and any changes in farm management practices where data were available.
-The estimate of ammonia emissions from UK agriculture for 2019 was 238.8 kt NH3, representing a 1.9 kt decrease from the previously reported estimate for 2018.
-Methodological changes and revisions to historical activity data resulted in a marginal increase of <0.1 kt in the total estimate for 2018.
-Changes in activity data between 2018 and 2019 resulted in a 2.0 kt decrease in emission between the two years.
-Ammonia emissions from agriculture have decreased by 18% over the time period 1990-2019 but have increased by 1.4% since 2005.
+The combined UK Agriculture GHG and Ammonia emission model was used to compile the 1990-2020 ammonia emission inventory for UK agriculture, ensuring consistency of approach in terms of nitrogen flows and transformations for both the ammonia and GHG emission estimates.
+Year-specific livestock numbers and crop areas were included for 2020, together with information on fertiliser N use for 2020 and any changes in farm management practices where data were available.
+The estimate of ammonia emissions from UK agriculture for 2020 was 225.9 kt NH3, representing a substantial decrease of 12.9 kt from the previously reported estimate (2021 submission) for 2019.
+Revisions to emission factors, N excretion parameters and some historical activity data resulted in a decrease of 4.2 kt in the total estimate for 2019 between the two reporting years.
+Changes in activity data between 2019 and 2020 resulted in a decrease in emission of 8.7 kt between the two years.
+Ammonia emissions from agriculture have decreased by 21% over the time period 1990-2020 and by 3.3% since 2005.